 How to make homemade pastry flour:

 Here’s a quick tip- if you don’t have any pastry flour, you can made a version similar to it at home.
 Simply measure 1 cup AP flour.
 Then, remove 2 Tbsp from the measured flour and replace with 1 Tbsp cornstarch.
 Cornstarch is lighter and much lower in protein which helps you get closer to the protein % you would find in a store-bought pastry or cake flour.

 Bake the vegan apple cider donuts

-These doughnuts are another baked doughnut recipe so you will need to use a doughnut pan to make them.
-My favorite brand is the Wilton Donut Pan as it’s non-stick and so easy to clean.
+In order to make this recipe you need a donut pan.
+My favorite is the Wilton Donut Pan as it’s non-stick and so easy to clean.
 I like to spoon my batter into the pan, however, you can also add the doughnut batter to a piping bag and pipe it into the donut pan for less mess.

-Honestly, I’m not to keen on fried food, so this pan is worth it if you’re ever going to bake donuts!
-If you go out and buy this pan you may want to follow up this recipe by making my Vegan Lemon Lavender Donuts or Vegan Champagne Donuts too!
+Honestly, I’m not too keen on fried food, so this pan is worth it if you’re ever going to bake donuts!
+Plus, after you buy this donut pan, you can make my Vegan Lemon Lavender Donuts or Vegan Champagne Donuts next!

 Finally, roll the donuts in cinnamon sugar

-To finish off the doughnuts, you’ll want to roll these doughnuts in a mixture of cinnamon and sugar TWICE for perfectly coated doughnuts.
+To make this donuts perfect, roll them in a mixture of cinnamon and sugar TWICE for ultimate Fall flavor!